Procedure Guide ·MRI ·2026

 Cost vs Deductible

-At $1,500-$3,000, an MRI easily exceeds most deductibles.
-MRI is rarely done in isolation — it's followed by treatment (surgery, medication, oncology).
-The combined diagnostic and treatment costs can reach $5,000-$15,000, making insurance coverage of the MRI portion particularly valuable.
+At $1,500-$3,000, MRI easily exceeds most deductibles.
+It's rarely done alone - typically followed by treatment (surgery, medication, oncology).
+Combined diagnostic and treatment costs reach $5,000-$15,000, making insurance coverage valuable.

 Red flag · Pre-existing